mircealungu/mircea/notes/Who-Is-Afraid-Of-AGI.md

 Reportedly, Elon Musk can't sleep at night because of his worries about AI.

-Some less excited people, like Gary Marcus and Grady Booch debate whether AGI will happen in our lifetime or maybe not even in the lifetime of our children's children.
-It does not matter, sooner or later there will be something that

-My claim is that those who are afraid of AGI as the next step in the progress of current AI techniques are *literally afraid of mathematics*.
+My claim is that those who are afraid of AGI as the next step in the progress of current AI techniques, and of it taking over the world, are *literally afraid of mathematics*.

 This is the visual summary of this idea: